Wuchaohan/IoT_final_project/README.md

 	lineNotifyMessage(token,picURI1,picURI2)

-we call lineNotifyMessage function via inputing three parameters:
+we call lineNotifyMessage function via inputing there three parameters:

-* token()
+* token() : a special connected with your LINE account
-* picture1
+* picture1 : the picture of your face
-* picture2
+* picture2 : the picture of your

 ### Reference documents :